Choose Language

 What’s the difference between a vulnerability scan and network penetration testing?

 A vulnerability scan is an automated process that flags known security weaknesses across systems and devices.
 While it’s useful for identifying potential issues, it doesn’t validate how exploitable those issues really are.
-Penetration testing goes further—emulating how real-world attackers would exploit those weaknesses to access systems, move laterally across your network, and exfiltrate data.
+Penetration testing network assessments go further – emulating how real-world attackers would exploit those weaknesses to access systems, move laterally across your network, and exfiltrate data.
 The result is a far deeper understanding of actual risk, not just technical flaws.

 Can network penetration testing disrupt business operations?